 Curio Automatic Backups

-Curio Standard and Professional customers should take advantage of its built-in support for automatic backups.
+We encourage all customers to take advantage of Curio's built-in support for automatic backups.
 After setup, projects located within the specified Projects folder are automatically backed up to the specified Backups folder.

 Curio PDF Mirroring